 1. Financial Need: Assess your circumstances and determine your required financial assistance.
 This will help you gauge the amount of money you should borrow.

-2. Research Loan Providers: Take the time to research different loan providers and compare their interest rates, fees, and repayment options.
+2. Research Loan Providers: Research different loan providers and compare their interest rates, fees, and repayment options.
 Look for lenders who offer favourable terms that align with your needs.

 3. Future Earning Potential: Consider your potential income based on your chosen career path.
 Knowing how much you might earn after graduation is essential, as this will impact your ability to repay the loan comfortably.